cmsc330-umd/spring23/discussions/d3_ocaml/README.md

 ## Part 2: Let bindings and Let expressions

-Everything in Ocaml is expression , say `e`.
-So, everything will evaluate to some value of type, say `t`.
+Almost everything in Ocaml is an expression , say `e`.
+An expression will evaluate to some value of type, say `t`.

 Examples:
 - `1: int`